STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 ## Explore individual variables

-First, I will have a quick peak at the head of the gapminder data set to select the variables I will explore.
+First, I will have a quick peak at the head of the Titanic data set to select the variables I will explore.

 ```r